arrowpace2007/reelstack_light/replit.md

 ### Configuration
 - **Server**: Runs on port 5000 (0.0.0.0)
 - **HMR**: Configured for Replit proxy (WSS on port 443)
-- **Environment**: GEMINI_API_KEY required in .env.local
+- **Environment**: VITE_GEMINI_API_KEY required in .env.local or as environment variable

 ### API Integration
-The app uses Google's Gemini API for AI features.
+The app uses Google's Gemini API for AI-powered tag generation.
 Users need to:
-1. Get a Gemini API key from Google AI Studio
+1. Get a Gemini API key from Google AI Studio (https://ai.google.dev/)
+2. Add it as a secret with key name `VITE_GEMINI_API_KEY`
-2. Add it to .env.local as `GEMINI_API_KEY=your_key_here`
+3. Or add it to .env.local as `VITE_GEMINI_API_KEY=your_key_here`

+If no API key is provided, the app will use fallback tags based on the platform (YouTube, Instagram, TikTok).

 ### Development
 - **Start Dev Server**: `npm run dev`